 The SeaTac airport location of Beecher's Handmade Cheese gives visitors who might have missed the Pike Place location a second chance to nab a noteworthy grilled cheese sandwich before boarding.

-Entries tagged with 'Beecher's Handmade Cheese'
+'Beecher's Handmade Cheese' on Serious Eats

 The Flatiron District, named after its iconic wedge-shaped building, is always bustling, especially around lunch.
 But finding an especially good one in this busy office neighborhood can be more of a challenge than you'd think.
 With that in mind, we've compiled 14 of our favorite lunches in the area: budget-friendly sandwiches, filling noodle bowls, and some nicer sitdowns.